PaulFrankling/recip_me/README.md

 #### Code

 * [Stack Overflow](https://stackoverflow.com/questions/19414856/how-can-i-make-all-images-of-different-height-and-width-the-same-via-css) was used to help with the equal sizing of the category and recipe card images.
+* [CSS Tricks](https://css-tricks.com/perfect-full-page-background-image/) was used to help fix the background image and stop it from changing sizes every time a different page was visited.
+* [Sanwebe](https://www.sanwebe.com/2013/03/addremove-input-fields-dynamically-with-jquery) was used to help add an extra input field for the user to add more than one item to the ingredients or method section.

 #### Content